With billions of sites and pages across the web, grabbing and retaining users’ attention may be a challenging task.

 Think about adding the following fields to your content calendar (they’re optional and customizable):

 You shouldn’t select the article topics blindly.
-Your materials have to respond to the users’ interests and needs, and they should be compiled with SEO in mind (we’ll talk about this a bit later).
-For this, nothing can help you more than a competitors’ analysis.
-With no need to reinvent the wheel, you can use the proven ideas and approaches to content creation by spying on your competition.
+Your materials have to respond to the users’ interests and needs, and they should be SEO-friendly (we’ll talk about this a bit later).
+For this, nothing can help you more than a competitor’s analysis.
+With no need to reinvent the wheel, you can use proven ideas and approaches to content creation by spying on your competition.

 Try such tools as Ahrefs and Google Trends to define the topics that are of great interest on the market today and that have proven their high effectiveness on competitors’ blogs.
 In Ahrefs, go to the ‘Site Explorer,’ type in your competitor’s domain, and view its ‘Top pages.’
 That’s how you can find out the articles which bring the greatest share of traffic to the site.
 Reveal the most popular topics on your blog, too.